-- What new skills do you need to acquire to meet your short- and long-term career goals?
-How would you acquire them through this program? - What career outcome data can you find about the program and how does it compare to your career goals? - What employers recruit from the program?
+- What new skills do you need to acquire to meet your short and long-term career goals?
+How would you acquire them through this program? - What employers recruit from the program?
+Which offer internships to students? - What career outcome data can you find about the program and how does it compare to your career goals?